sebastiancmanalo/cinesync/README.md

 # 🎬 CineSync

-A modern, cinematic movie watchlist sharing app built with Next.js, Supabase, and TypeScript.
+A modern, collaborative movie and TV show watchlist sharing application built with Next.js, Supabase, and TypeScript.
+Create shared watchlists with friends, family, or roommates, and never lose track of what you want to watch together.

 ## ✨ Features

-- **🎭 Cinematic Design** - Beautiful dark theme with warm accents inspired by classic cinema
-- **📱 Responsive** - Works perfectly on desktop, tablet, and mobile
+### ✅ Implemented Features

-- **👥 Social Sharing** - Share watchlists with friends and family
+- **👥 Shared Watchlists** - Create and manage watchlists with multiple members
+- **🔐 User Authentication** - Secure OAuth authentication via Supabase
-- **🎬 Movie Management** - Add, remove, and mark movies as watched
+- **🎬 Movie & TV Search** - Search and add movies/TV shows using TMDB API
-- **💬 Reviews & Ratings** - Rate and review movies with star ratings
+- **📝 Reviews & Ratings** - Rate and review movies with star ratings and comments
-- **🔍 Smart Recommendations** - Get personalized movie suggestions
+- **👤 Member Management** - Add users to watchlists by email with role-based permissions (owner, editor, viewer)
+- **📊 Dashboard** - Overview of all your watchlists with statistics
+- **🎨 Modern UI** - Beautiful dark theme with responsive design
+- **🔒 Row Level Security** - Secure data access with PostgreSQL RLS policies

+### 🚧 Planned Features

+- Smart recommendations based on watch history
-- **⚡ Real-time Updates** - Live updates when data changes
+- Real-time updates via Supabase subscriptions
-- **🔐 Secure Authentication** - Built-in user authentication with Supabase
+- Time estimation and scheduling
+- Platform availability integration

 ## 🚀 Quick Start